Amy Zerner and Monte Farber

 Amy Zerner and Monte Farber are a duo of writers and illustrators active in the fields of astrology and spirituality.
 As a married couple, they have written over 50 books and achieved sales of over 3 million copies.
-Cited as among the world's foremost designers of astrological publications, oracle and divination systems, and related products, Farber serves as the primary author while Zerner both writes and illustrates.
-The couple published their first book in 1988, and have subsequently released their work throughout the world with publications in 18 languages.
+Farber serves as the primary author while Zerner both writes and illustrates.
+The couple published their first book in 1988 and subsequently published their work in 18 languages.